-A hard drive backup of the hard disk in your computer is a critical component to ensuring that the digital information stored on your hard drive is not lost.
+A hard drive backup of the hard disk in your computer is a critical component to ensuring the preservation of digital information stored on the hard drive.

-A hard drive backup can be performed in several ways.
+There are several ways of performing a hard drive backup.
 One method is to save everything on the hard drive as is.
 Due to the large size of modern day hard drives, the easiest and most convenient way to do this is with another hard drive, typically an external hard drive with a USB or Firewire connection.
-(Using multiples of lower capacity formats such as CDs and DVDs simply does not make sense for this method because the computer backup would require many disks.)
+(Using multiples of lower capacity formats such as CDs and DVDs simply does not make sense for this method because the computer backup would require many discs.)
 Large capacity external hard drives are very inexpensive these days.
-Of course, the external hard drive capacity should be similar to the hard drive that is being backed up.
+Of course, the external hard drive capacity should be greater than the hard drive being backed up.

-Finally, a hard drive computer backup should be performed regularly.
-The media on which the backup hard drive exists should not be stored next to the computer.
-Instead, ideally, it should be stored in a different building, but this is not always practical.
-However, the hard drive backup should at least be stored in a separate location of the same building, as far away from the computer as possible.
+Finally, a hard drive computer backup should be scheduled regularly.
+The media on which the backup hard drive information exists should not reside next to the computer.
+Instead, storage in a different building is ideal, but this is not always practical.
+However, at minimum, the hard drive backup should at least be in a separate location of the same building, as far away from the computer as possible.
 Another option is to store regular computer backups in a separate location in the house and periodic backups in a different building.

 Safeguard your digital scrapbooking projects and other precious digital memories by implementing proper hard disk backup procedures.